PursuitYP/LLMs4Extraction/README.md

 # LLMs4Extraction
-utilize large language models for data extraction.
+utilize large language models for data extraction, such as relation triple extraction and attribute value extraction.